Examples: [Collected via e-mail, March 2012]

 The fantastically fictional online tabloid Weekly World News spoofed this controversy with an article positing that "President Obama felt that the American flag, 'like the Constitution,' was old and needed updating" and would be replacing the American flag with the one featuring his own image.

-In late 2012, the official Barack Obama campaign web site offered for sale a limited edition screen print showing a stylized rendition of the U.S. flag with the campaign logo replacing the field of stars in the canton:
+In late 2012, the official Barack Obama campaign web site offered for sale a limited edition screen print showing a stylized rendition of the

 Last updated: 20 September 2012